Pregnancy After Miscarriage Anxiety: Why It Happens and How to Cope

 Early Pregnancy Anxiety After Miscarriage

 The first trimester — often called “the 12-week wait” — can feel endless.
-After loss, it is especially fraught:
+After loss, those weeks don’t just pass slowly, they feel like walking on a tightrope without a net.

 Anxiety in Later Pregnancy After Miscarriage